ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-write-custom-transactions.md

 ### throwIfCannotBeApplied

-*canBeApplied* checks that the wallet initiating the transaction is not already registered as business: we can register a business only once.
+*throwIfCannotBeApplied* checks that the wallet initiating the transaction is not already registered as business: we can register a business only once.

 ```ts
 public throwIfCannotBeApplied(